 A microchip may save your pet’s life and bring him or her back home!
 Most shelters, humane societies, laboratories and veterinarians scan found dogs and cats for microchips.
 Microchips contain a number that uniquely indentifies your pet.
 The number accesses your contact information.

 We recommend microchips for all pets.
-We also microchip exotics and reptiles.

 A mix of a mix of a mix?